carpentries-incubator/high-dimensional-stats-r/episodes/09-k-means.md

 pcs <- reducedDim(scrnaseq)[, 1:2]
 ~~~
 {: .language-r}
+The first two principal components capture almost 50% of the variation within the data.
+For now, we'll work with just these two principal components, since we can
+visualise those easily, and they're a quantitative representation of the underlying data,
+representing the two largest axes of variation.

-We can then run K-means on the PCs of the scRNAseq data.
+We can now run K-means clustering on the first and second principal components of the `scRNAseq` data
+using the `kmeans` function.

 ~~~
 set.seed(42)